javier/questdb-beam/README.md

 Please refer to the [QuestDB Documentation](https://questdb.io/docs/) for alternative ways of starting your QuestDB instance.

-The example will insert data on a table named `beamt` (can be changed via the `questdb-table` arg).
+The example will insert data on a table named `beam_wc` (can be changed via the `questdb-table` arg).
 To run the example, execute:

 ```
 python -m questdb_beam.example.wordcount_file_to_questdb